Am I a suitable candidate for liposuction?

 Is it safe?

-Today, if you choose a reputable, experienced liposuction doctor – then yes, liposuction is relatively safe.
+liposuction is relatively safe.
 However, any surgical procedure carries risks.
 Complications associated with liposuction may include asymmetry, skin rippling, excessive loose skin, poor scarring, abnormal skin pigmentation, bleeding, infection, seroma formation (fluid accumulation under the skin), deep vein thrombosis, cardiac and pulmonary complications, swelling, poor wound healing, bruising, and a potential need for revision surgery.
+Read more about potential liposuction risks here.